-In this learning scenario, kindergarten students demonstrate mastery of animal signs and mimetic representations of those animals.
-Students are shown pictures of common animals engaging in typical behaviors, such as a cat licking its paw or a tiger moving slowly, and work together as a group to decide various ways to demonstrate the animal.
-Next, students play the Statues game by walking in a circle and keeping an eye on the teacher, who will show a picture of an animal.
-When the picture is shown, students freeze where they are and immediately form a gesture to describe the animal presented on the picture.
+First grade students demonstrate mastery of animal signs and mimetic representations of those animals in this learning scenario.
+Students are shown pictures of common animals engaging in typical behaviors, such as a cat licking its paw or a tiger moving slowly, and work in groups to decide various ways to demonstrate the animal.
+Next, students play the Statues game by walking in a circle and keeping an eye on the teacher, who unveils a picture of an animal.
+As soon as the picture is shown, students freeze and immediately form a gesture describing the animal shown.
 Afterward, the teacher displays a collection of animal pictures and introduces their ASL signs, drawing attention to iconic features.
-Students are asked to share opinions about their favorite animals, using the correct ASL signs.
+Students are asked to share opinions about their favorite animals.
 To reinforce comprehension, students provide the animal sign incorporated within several examples of Chuck Baird's artwork, such as Best Friends, Double Nine Lives, Crocodile Dundee, and Tyger Tyger.
-During the next stage of the activity, students will compare auditory and visual representations of common animal sounds, learning how to sign a dog's bark, a cat's meow, and a bird's chirp.
-The teacher will ask students to describe any pets they might have at home by showing the animal's behavior and visual sound representation for other students to guess.
+During the next stage of the activity, students will compare auditory and visual representations of common animal sounds by learning how to sign a dog's bark, a cat's meow, and a bird's chirp.
+The teacher will ask students to describe any pets they might have at home by showing the animal's behavior and visual / sound representation for other students to guess.
 To complete the activity, students become familiar with Clayton Valli's Rabbit poem and prepare to present it at a performance for friends and family members.